 |Find us on Facebook Subscribe to our newsletter|

-Rich Janzen has worked at CCBR since 1996, becoming Research Director in 2004.
+Rich Janzen has worked at CCBR since 1996, becoming Research Director in 2004 and Co-Executive Director in 2015.
 Rich sees research as a tool for social innovation and change - to find new ways of bringing people who are on the edge of society to live within community as full and equal members.
 Rich has an academic background in community psychology and religious studies.
 He is an adjunct assistant professor at Renison University College at the University of Waterloo.

 Research and Action Interests

-Rich has been involved in 100-plus community based research projects, many focused on issues of cultural diversity, mental health, or church and society.
+Rich has been involved in 130-plus community based research projects, many focused on issues of cultural diversity, mental health, or faith and society.
 This breadth of work has included multi-partner research initiatives, community mobilization, program/systems change evaluation, and needs assessment with direct policy impact.
-He is author of 30 academic articles, over 120 technical research reports, and presenter at over 130 conferences, workshops and community events.
-Rich is an affiliated member of the Joint Centre of Excellence for Research on Immigration and Settlement (CERIS).
+He is author of 37 academic publications, over 150 technical research reports, and presented at over 160 conferences, workshops and community events.
+Rich is an affiliated member of the Joint Centre of Excellence for Research on Immigration and Settlement (CERIS), and a member of the Canadian Evaluation Society.

 Team Leader: The Role of Churches in Immigrant Settlement and Integration.